 Make sure to take your hands into consideration when making out your winter camping checklist.
 When the temperature gets really cold, your hands can get frostbite and you may have to be treated for gangrene or even worse, lose a few fingers.

 It is therefore important that you cover your hands with the right material when you go camping in the cold season.
 To keep your hands warm and safe against the harsh cold, wear gloves and carry some polyester glove liners as reinforcement.
 Check out our top pick for the best winter gloves to keep your hands warm and frostbite-free.

-Start A Long Lasting Fire Quickly
+Start a Long Lasting Fire Quickly

 For your campfire you will need a few things like: